 Though made accessible through Instagram and the fact that mobile phones have cameras these days, photography is still one of the hardest crafts to master.
 It is not a simple equation of taking a photograph and picking whichever filter seems to work.
-Perhaps as a hobbyist, that would be sufficient.
+That, perhaps, would be sufficient for a hobbyist.
 However, a professional might beg to differ.

-You need to develop and hone your ability to look at composition, colour and intention among other qualities.
-There are some photographs that just seem to speak to you, while others do not seem to move you in any way.
-Why exactly is that?
+You need to develop and hone your ability to look at composition, colour and intention, among other qualities.
+There are some photographs that just seem to speak to you, while others do not seem to move you.
+Why is that?

-Kaiyan Chong and Pang Xue Qiang, the faces behind MEANTIME as part of The Future Of Our Pasts Festival talk more about the art of photography and how these visuals tell stories that go beyond the visual eye.
+Kaiyan Chong and Pang Xue Qiang, the faces behind MEANTIME, a zine that is part of The Future Of Our Pasts Festival, tells us more about the art of photography and how these visuals tell stories that go beyond the visual eye.

-Meantime is about love and history with photography as its main narrator.
-Tell us more about how this idea for a zine came about.
+MEANTIME is about love and history with photography as its main narrator.
+Tell us more how this idea for a zine came about.

-Why do you think love is so difficult to talk about?
+Why do you think it is so difficult to talk about love?

-There is no good love story without grief, regret, heartache, or sorrow.
-Not all end up with happy ever afters.
+There is no good love story without grief, regret, heartache or sorrow.
+Not all stories end with a happy ever-after.
 Our love stories reveal our deepest vulnerabilities and secrets.
-We do not necessarily share our love stories with everyone, but instead with the people we trust.
+We do not necessarily share our love stories with everyone, only with the people we trust.

-Photography used to be a means to capture memories and to mark the passing of time.
+Photography used to be a means to capture memories and mark the passage of time.
 Now, it is more commonly used for aesthetic purposes.
 Why do you think this change has come about?

 Everyone now has access to a camera.
 With social media, anyone can be their own publisher and publish their photos for the world to see.
 This, in many ways, is a good thing.